Budget of NASA: Public perception

 The perceived national security threat posed by early Soviet leads in spaceflight drove NASA's budget to its peak, both in real inflation-adjusted dollars and in a percentage of the total federal budget (4.41% in 1966).
 But the apparent U.S. victory in the Space Race — landing men on the Moon — erased the perceived threat, and NASA was unable to sustain political support for its vision of an even more ambitious Space Transportation System entailing reusable Earth-to-orbit shuttles, a permanent space station, lunar bases, and a human mission to Mars.
 Only a scaled-back space shuttle was approved, and NASA's funding leveled off at just under 1% in 1976, then declined to 0.75% in 1986.
 After a brief increase to 1.01% in 1992, it declined to about 0.5% in 2013.

+Also with the arrival of the 1970s concern had shifted away from the space program and national security toward issues like environmentalism and NASA did not deal with matters pertaining to the environment.
+For example, the US Weather Service started dealing with weather satellites in 1965 and by the 1970s there was no NASA involvement.
+There was also no centralized general space group in the 1960s and 70s unlike the environmental movement which had the Audubon Society and the Sierra Club as argued in one academic article.
+The space organizations that did exist had different interests along with types of people in them as well.

 To help with public perception and to raise awareness regarding the widespread benefits of NASA-funded programs and technologies, NASA instituted the Spinoffs publication.
 This was a direct offshoot of the Technology Utilization Program Report, a "publication dedicated to informing the scientific community about available NASA technologies, and ongoing requests received for supporting information." according to the NASA Spinoff about page the technologies in these reports created interest in the technology transfer concept, its successes, and its use as a public awareness tool.
 The reports generated such keen interest by the public that NASA decided to make them into an attractive publication.
 Thus, the first four-color edition of Spinoff was published in 1976.